kate-orlova/taxonomy-in-sitecore/README.md

    - Profile Cards
    - Pattern Cards
 ![Profiles](/assets/profiles.png)

+# How to Install
+1. Include the _TaxonomyInSitecore_ project to your Visual Studio solution;

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.